Impact 100

 “Impact 100 has been such an easy way to give back to the community.
 I have learned about many worthy nonprofit groups and have met some wonderful members.
 Combining my monetary contribution with over one hundred other women does indeed make a difference.” – Impact 100 Member

-Before voting on the winner of the 2024 grant, Impact 100 members heard pitches from four local nonprofits about how they would use the $100,000 grant on November 13.
-View the pictures from the Pitch Event here.
-All participating nonprofits received pitch training and a profile video created by our nonprofit partner, New Orleans Video Access Center (NOVAC.)
-To watch the nonprofit pitch videos, please click here.
-While there is only one winner of the $100,000 grant, the three runners-up, 18th Ward Sports Club, Center for Employment Opportunities, and Grace at the Green Light, each received a $9,000 grant.
+Before voting on the winner of this year’s grant, Impact 100 members heard pitches from four local nonprofits about how they would use the $100,000 grant.
+All participating nonprofits received pitch training and a profile video created by our nonprofit partner, New Orleans Video Access Center (NOVAC).
+While there is only one winner of the $100,000 grant, the three runners-up, Grow Dat Youth Farm, Sankofa Community Development Corporation, and Start the Adventure in Reading (STAIR) each received a $23,333 grant.

 • Impact 100 2025 Voting Cycle